jisotalo/ads-client/README.md

 ```

-## Reading any PLC variable
+## Reading any type PLC variable

-By using `readSymbol` method we can read all kind of types from the PLC, including base type variables, structs, arrays and so on.
+Using `readSymbol` method it is possible to read variables of **any type** from the PLC.
+These include base scalar type variables, structs, function blocks, arrays and so on.
 These examples cover just a few cases.

 See full `readSymbol` documentation [from the docs](https://jisotalo.github.io/ads-client/Client.html#readSymbol).

-### Reading `INT` type variable
+### Example: Reading `INT` type variable
 ```js
 //Using Promises
 client.readSymbol('GVL_Test.TestSTRING')